LINWEN607/congregate/runbooks/direct-transfer-migrations.md

 Previously, pre-creation of user accounts on destination was required for user mapping.
 The user's `email` field was used for mapping accounts between source and destination.
 Specifically, the source user's `public_email` field needed to match the destination user's `email` field.
 Exposing the `public_email` field is an area of concern for customers.
 The move to using Placeholder users allows us to remove this requirement whilst enabling flexibility.
 The following methods use the email mapping feature:

 - File-based export and import - source `public_email` matching destination **primary** `email` - Admin only
-  - For file-based migrations, the import user requires an Admin token on the destination in order to read non-public email addressess for mapping user accounts.
+  - For file-based migrations, the import user requires an Admin token on the destination in order to read non-public email addresses for mapping user accounts.
 This is particularly limiting on Gitlab.com, as only Gitlab PS may have admin access.
 - Direct Transfer on Gitlab 17.6 and below, if `importer_user_mapping` and `bulk_import_importer_user_mapping` are disabled - source `public_email` matching any destination verified `email`

 **Note**: From Gitlab 17.7 and above, these feature flags are enabled by default on both Gitlab.com and self-managed instances (including Dedicated).
 Meaning, Placeholder users is the default user mapping method for direct transfer.